SteveBarnett/human-centred/air.md

 3. They abuse those business customers to claw back all the value for themselves.
 4. They have become a giant pile of shit.

+### Be wary of the innovation delusion

+The (false) that innovation and novelty will lead only to growth and profit.
+In reality, we accumulate maintenance debt, leading to burnout and increasing levels of exploitation and inequality.

 ## 2. Fight The Power

 <div class="boxout">